denten-books/plain-text/main.md

 ASCII.

+By 1932 the ITU documents list two new standards, International Telegraphic Alphabet No. 1 (ITA-1) and International Telegraphic Alphabet No. 2 (ITA-2).
+The ITA formats, like the Baudot, represented latin characthers in a system of fixed-lenght "bit" codes, For example, in ITA-1 the letter "A" and the number "1" are both represented by `-++++`; "X" and "," by `+-++-`, and the "error" code by `+++--` [@ITA1932, 34].
+Because the devices are not synchronized, the pause between each transmitted character can vary in length.
+For this reason ITA-2 includes two extra bits for indicating "start" and stop" elements.
+The letter "A" and a hyphen in ITA-2 would be encoded as `0110001`, where ones and zeros represent the absence and the presence of current[@ITU1932, 36].[^ln13-current]

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent for a "controller."
 "My invention relates to all controllers," Goldberg writes.
 "The object of the invention is to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.
 To